johndward01/CSharp_Software_Development_Vocabulary/README.md

 ## Csharp Variables

-A variable is a memory location.
-It has a name that is associated with that location.
-The memory location is used to hold data.
-The key difference when comparing a constant to a variable is that the value associated with a variable name may change during the execution of the program.

 - ### **Variable**: A variable is a container for storing value.
 - ### **Constant**: A constant is a container for storing a value that never changes.
 - ### **Variable Name**: A variable name is an identifier for the value stored in a particular location of computer memory